In 2012 the Australian Bureau of Statistics reported that approximately 2.9% of the population had a diagnosed Intellectual Disability.

 What is Intellectual Disability?

 The Diagnostic Statistical Manual (DSM5) has reviewed how this disability is now referred to and focused on three domains or areas that affect an individual’s functioning.
 ‘So what is intellectual disability?’
 It is a disorder that affects an individual in three areas or domains of adaptive function.
-This is how an individual copes with the everyday tasks of-
+Adaptive function is how an individual copes with the everyday demands of-

 - Conceptual tasks- skills in language, reading, writing, math, reasoning, knowledge, and memory.